 NOTE: For more information about disaggregation of data by race and ethnicity, see the Methodological Notes.
 Median values for the comparison group will not add to 100%.
 See 'Use of Median Values for Comparison Group' for how median values are determined.
 N is the number of institutions in the comparison group.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2021, Fall Enrollment component.

-Figure 2.
-12-month FTE enrollment, total unduplicated headcount, full- and part-time undergraduate headcount (2019-20) and total fall enrollment, full-time and part-time undergraduate fall enrollment (Fall 2020)
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2023, Fall Enrollment survey component.

-Figure 3.
-Percent of students enrolled in distance education courses, by amount of distance education and student level: Fall 2020
+- Figure 4.
+Total 12-month enrollment, full-time and part-time 12month enrollment, 12-month FTE enrollment (2021-22), and total fall enrollment, full-time and part-time fall enrollment (Fall 2022) - Figure 5.
+Percent of students enrolled in distance education courses, by distance education status and student level: Fall 2022